 Incidence rates have fallen steeply since 2010, concurrent with the recovery from the 2007-09 recession.
-Incidence rates have through 2021 dropped to levels well below those expected over the long-term, and even below the levels that would be expected from the economic recovery alone.
+Incidence rates through 2022 have dropped to levels well below those expected over the long-term, and even below the levels that would be expected from the economic recovery alone.
 Contributing factors to the decline through 2019 in disability applications and awards include the changing nature of jobs in the economy, the improving economy indicated by the low unemployment rate, the greater availability of health care because of the Affordable Care Act, and increasing job flexibility and accommodation by many employers in an increasingly competitive labor market.
 Incidence rates declined to an extraordinarily low level in 2019, at the end of an extended period of economic recovery, resulting in the lowest disability prevalence rate for men since 1995, and a similarly low level for women.
-Incidence rates dropped further to an all-time low in 2021 partly due to the effects of the COVID-19 pandemic.
+Incidence rates dropped even further in 2020 and 2021, and to an all-time low in 2022, partly due to the effects of the COVID-19 pandemic.
 Future policy changes, technological advancements, and economic cycles will undoubtedly continue to cause fluctuations in disability incidence rates.